Date: 2 April 2014. Blue-Water Boats.

 time to check the snubbers, chafe protection gear, and to consider adding another

-However those observations are gathered over years.
+However those observations have been gathered over years

 Pelicans often fly near the water getting an updraft from the surface.